Staying At Home Is Having A Major Impact On Our Planet — Here's How

 Advertisement

 The reduction of an individual’s carbon footprint widely varies depending on where they live.
 Fifty percent of Americans live in suburbs or rural areas reports the New York Times.
+In Canada, of the 80% of us who live in or near large cities, most live in the suburbs.
 No commute translates to a huge reduction in driving.
-And, for the 50% of Americans who live in urban areas, the majority use public transportation a reduction in train and bus schedules to meet the needs of essential workers has also impacted everything from emissions to waste production outdoors.
-In the case of New York, over 90% of its ridership is no longer swiping their Metro Cards.
+And, for those who live in urban areas, the majority use public transportation a reduction in train and bus schedules to meet the needs of essential workers has also impacted everything from emissions to waste production outdoors.

 But, how is this actually impacting the greater movement of combating climate change?
 In some places, the changes are already noticeable.
 Los Angeles, which has been under strict lockdown orders with the rest of the state since March 19, reported some of the cleanest air of any major city in the world.
 It is the longest stretch of “good” air quality the Environmental Protection Agency has reported in Los Angeles since 1995.
 In Venice, Italy, satellite photos show drastically clearer water and better air quality now that the canals are less trafficked.
 According to researchers in New York, CO2, mainly from cars, is down 50% compared to this time last year.